 - In a more literal sense, advanced technology weakens magic and vice-versa, because tech uses natural laws to do things, while magic breaks the laws of nature to do things.

 - Touhou.
 The main setting, Gensoukyou, has actually been set up to absorb things that would be destroyed from lack of belief.
+Curiously, this also works for science to an extent as well: forgotten machinery and devices, frequently long obsolete technology that is no longer of interest to the public ends up in Gensoukyou as debris.
 This may hold more for certain beings than for others.
 Deities are confirmed to be reliant on human worship and new characters appear due to outsiders' disbelief but Youkai are still able to cross the Border for a snack with the right preparations.
 Then there are the issues of the entire Lunar civilization (which admittedly could be in the same situation as Gensoukyou) and at least one character who can come and go at will.

 - The Extended Universe for King's Quest has this as part of the games' backstory.
-The magical creatures and beings that once lived on our world were Genre Savvy about the matter, so when we started becoming more scientific they voluntarily left to a new world before any weakening could occur.
+The magical creatures and beings that once lived on our world knew about the matter, so when we started becoming more scientific they voluntarily left to a new world before any weakening could occur.

-- The explanation the fantasy side gives in Umineko no Naku Koro ni for why they don't use magic openly is that humans have become resistant to it as they acquired an 'anti-magic toxin'.
+- The explanation the fantasy side gives in Umineko: When They Cry for why they don't use magic openly is that humans have become resistant to it as they acquired an 'anti-magic toxin'.
 Thus, in large groups it becomes impossible to use magic on them.
 The mystery side argues, of course, that magic doesn't exist in the first place.
 It is largely ambiguous as to who is correct.

 - In Fate/stay night, there is an expression: As technology moves towards the future, magecraft moves towards the past.
 As technology has advanced, the ability of magic users has only declined.
 Tsukihime, set in the same continuity, originally introduced this idea with the fact that where magic was once powerful, it now has to hide from society at large or risk destruction.